Information for GP Synergy GP registrars, PEP participants, GP supervisors, practice staff, clinical teaching visitors

 Education impacts due to COVID-19

-At present, all face to face education sessions have been cancelled, changed to an online format or postponed until the end of September 2020.
+At present, all face to face education sessions have been cancelled, changed to an online format or postponed until the end of the 2020.2 training term.
 Please refer to the Calendar Page on the GP Synergy website for regular updates to educational events.
 We will also keep you updated about events whose arrangements have not yet been confirmed.

 Registrars: For compulsory education face to face events GP Synergy is working through alternatives to meet your education needs in a timely manner.
 For non-compulsory education we hope to make these activities up at a later date or change their delivery to an online format.
 The webinar and registrar program has been reviewed and updated to include new content.
 Please refer to the Calendar Page on the GP Synergy website.
 Please remember to let your practices know If your education day has changed from the original program.

 PEP Participants: The webinar series will continue to be delivered.
 The simulated session in May has been changed to an online format.
 GP Synergy will refund any flight or accommodation expenses if no credit is offered by the airline or hotel.
 Please contact email@example.com for more information.
 More details about the online simulated session will be sent shortly.